Benlysta is a brand-name prescription medication. It’s FDA-approved to treat:

 Infusion or injection site reactions

-Some people taking Benlysta may experience infusion or injection site reactions after getting their dose.
+Some people receiving Benlysta may experience infusion or injection site reactions after getting their dose.
 In some cases, these can be very serious.
-It’s important to watch for symptoms of a reaction while you’re getting your medication and after you get your dose.
+It’s important to watch for symptoms of a reaction while you are getting your medication and after you get your dose.

 Infusion reactions

-People taking the drug through by intravenous (IV) infusion may experience infusion reactions.
+People receiving the drug by intravenous (IV) infusion may experience infusion reactions.
 Symptoms of infusion reactions include headache, nausea, and rash.
 In some cases, severe symptoms are possible.
-These include slow heart rate, muscle pain, or low blood pressure.
+These include slow heart rate, muscle pain, and low blood pressure.

-In some cases, your doctor may give you medications to decrease your risk of having an infusion or injection site reaction.
-In clinical trials, about 13% of people receiving Benlysta through IV infusion took medication before their infusion to try to lower their risk for a reaction.
-However, it’s not known for sure if this is an effective way to decrease your risk for an infusion reaction or injection site reaction.
+Your doctor may give you medications to decrease your risk of having an infusion reaction.
+However, it is not known for sure whether this is an effective way to decrease your risk of an infusion reaction.

 Injection site reactions

-People taking Benlysta by subcutaneous injection may have a reaction where the drug is injected.
-These are called injection site reactions and may include symptoms such as pain, redness, or swelling at the injection site.
+People receiving Benlysta by subcutaneous injection may have a reaction at the injection site.
+These are called injection site reactions and may include symptoms such as pain, skin discoloration, or swelling.

-If you experience injection site reactions that are bothersome to you, talk with your doctor.
+If you experience injection site reactions that bother you, talk with your doctor.
 They may be able to recommend ways to decrease these side effects.

 Weight gain or weight loss (not side effects)

 If you experience changes in your weight, talk with your doctor.
-In some cases, changes in weight may be related to side effects from taking Benlysta.
+Sometimes, changes in weight may be related to side effects from using Benlysta.
 For example, weight loss may be a symptom of a serious infection.
-Weight loss or gain may also be a symptom of depression.
+Weight loss or weight gain may also be a symptom of depression.

-If you notice any weight loss or gain while taking Benlysta, talk with your doctor.
-They can help determine what’s causing the change in your weight and suggest any steps you should take.
+If you notice any weight changes while receiving Benlysta, talk with your doctor.
+They can determine what is causing the change in your weight and suggest any steps you should take.

 The Food and Drug Administration (FDA) approves prescription drugs such as Benlysta to treat certain conditions.
 Benlysta may also be used off-label for other conditions.
 Off-label use is when a drug that’s approved to treat one condition is used to treat a different condition.